 “What is hope?
 The famous Christian writer, C.S.
 Lewis, wrote that hope is a “continual looking forward to the eternal world.”
 But hope is sometimes hard to find and often easy to lose.
 When circumstances are very, very difficult, we can feel hopeless.
 And that is why Christians celebrate Advent, four weeks just before Christmas.

 The idea of Advent traditions is to pull our eyes back to Jesus and the truth that His light has already broken into the dark world.
 The darkness has not overcome it and it never will.

 Let me tell you a story about light…

 When my kids were little we would take their dad to a small town near Branson, Missouri to celebrate his birthday.
-We’d stay in a motel, swim in the pool, fish in the lake, ride go-karts and so on.
-Homemade chocolate birthday cake was also part of the itinerary.
+Once there, we’d stay in a motel, swim in the pool, fish in the lake, ride go-karts and so on.
+And, homemade chocolate birthday cake was always part of the itinerary.

 The kids delighted in putting re-lighting candles on his cake so that when their dad tried to blow them out, he would seem successful, then all the candles would flare up again.
 Of course, the kids would be in hysterics, rolling on the motel beds with laughter while dad did an Oscar winning performance of being surprised – yet again!

 Advent is a festival of relighting candles